- Off road parking

 - Washing machine

 Llanberis 3 miles.
 A superb, stone-built cottage in a quiet hillside location, just 3 miles from popular Llanberis.
 Lovingly restored and refurbished by the owner, Islwyn has been finished to a very high standard, and offers split-level accommodation as practical as it is beautiful.
 The ground floor benefits from underfloor heating, and the comfortable lounge, superb bathroom and well-equipped kitchen all have original slate flooring.
-There are a woodburner and an attractive sun room off the kitchen, with access to a unique slate patio and views towards Snowdon.
+There is a woodburner and an attractive sun room off the kitchen, with access to a unique slate patio and views towards Snowdon.
 With the lakeside amenities of Llanberis only a short drive away, Islwyn is an ideal retreat at any time of the year.
 Note: This property adjoins Ref.
 1027 Ty Capel and together they can accommodate 13 people.

 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower over, basin and WC.
 Well-equipped fitted kitchen with granite worktops and steps up to dining room.
 Cosy sitting room with slate floor and woodburner.
 Attractive sun room with view towards Snowdon.